kiyoshi2000/NLP---kaggle/README.md

 - Fine-tunes BERT for sequence classification
 - Saves the trained model to `./language_classifier`

-### Continue Training from a Checkpoint
+### Continue Training
-If training was interrupted or needs additional epochs, run:
+If training was interrupted or needs additional epochs:
 ```bash
 python continue.py
 ```
-This script:
+This script is necessary because we are using Metz DCE for training, which may disconnect during the process.
+It:
 - Loads the last saved checkpoint
-- Resumes training for additional epochs
+- Resumes training from where it left off

 ## Making Predictions
 To classify text from `test_without_labels.csv`, run: